Michael Carcone

+Carcone joined the Coyotes organization, and made his NHL debut in late 2021.
+Playing between the AHL and NHL, he led the AHL in scoring during the 2022–23 season.

 Early life

 Carcone was born on May 19, 1996, in Ajax, Ontario, Canada.
 He was born into an athletic family as both of his older brothers played ice hockey growing up.
-Although his father did not play sports, he owned multiple small glass companies while his grandfather owned a bar and a pizza restaurant.
+Although his father did not play sports, he owned multiple small glass companies, while his grandfather owned a bar and a pizza restaurant.

 Playing career

 Growing up in Ajax, Carcone played for the Ajax-Pickering Raiders and The Hill Academy before joining the Stouffville Spirit in the Ontario Junior Hockey League (OJHL).
-Upon joining the Spirit, Carcone tallied 25 assists and 37 points through 49 games.
+Upon joining the Spirit, Carcone tallied 12 goals and 25 assists through 49 games.
 As such, he was drafted in the 12th round, 196th overall, by the Sioux Falls Stampede in the 2014 United States Hockey League Draft.
 Despite this, Carcone returned to the Spirit where a scout from the Quebec Major Junior Hockey League (QMJHL) saw him play and convinced the Drummondville Voltigeurs to sign him to a major junior contract.